caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.
 So `{re.foo.1}` or `{re.1}` will both hold the value of the first capture group.

-There can only be one `path_regexp` pattern per named matcher.
+There can only be one `path_regexp` pattern per named matcher, since this matcher cannot be merged with itself; if you need more, consider using an [`expression` matcher](#expression).

 #### Example: